 San Francisco is home to thousands of trees that add to the beauty and greenery of this City.
 When the season begins to change, leaves on the trees turn color and shed.
 Fortunately in San Francisco, we're able to save these leaves from going to the landfill and give them back to nature.

-You can recieve free compost bags by signing up for the Adopt-A-Street Program.
+You can receive free compost bags by signing up for the Adopt-A-Street Program.

 By encouraging residents to sweep leaves into the green recycle bins, the leaves can eventually transition into rich compost for local farms and gardens.
 Placing the fallen leaves in the bins also prevents them from clogging the city's catch basins.